epomatti/az-vm-monitor-logs/README.md

 There is a [Diagnostics Extensions][7] available that collects Metrics, Syslog, and Files, and publish them to a storage.
 There are several [prerequisites][8] (or limitations) and really there are other options available.

+The OMS agent is being deprecated in favor of the Azure Monitor Agent, which is used in this example.

+The [Network Watcher Agent extension][9] is required by some features of Network Watcher, such as capturing network traffic on demand, and other advanced functionality.

 [1]: https://learn.microsoft.com/en-us/azure/azure-monitor/agents/azure-monitor-agent-manage?tabs=azure-portal
 [2]: https://learn.microsoft.com/en-us/azure/azure-monitor/agents/data-collection-rule-azure-monitor-agent?tabs=portal
 [3]: https://learn.microsoft.com/en-us/azure/azure-monitor/vm/vminsights-overview